Connect with Software

 Information technology governance is an essential framework for an organization, as it brings coordination and formal structure to the IT systems used in running the day-to-day activities of a business.
 Having an IT governance in place means that a corporate entity has a set of policies, procedures, and timelines on how its organization would be run.
 IT governance is a holistic approach to IT system management as it considers various stakeholders and presents a befitting framework on how they would work seamlessly.
 Usually, IT governance is theoretically developed by prominent individuals at the executive level of an enterprise.

-Despite having a fantastic team of professionals in systems engineering, data analytics, cybersecurity, and so on, outsourcing specific projects can be inevitable.
+Despite having a fantastic team of professionals in systems engineering, data analytics, cybersecurity, and so on, outsourcing specific projects, especially outsourced IT services, can be inevitable.
 In fact, if you are a small to medium business owner or manager, there is every chance that you have certain aspects of your processes being outsourced.
 However, outsourcing poses a challenge; your contractor does not have a holistic view of what you do, so, they might not give you a product or service that entirely fits into your framework.
 This is not to say your contractor’s service is bad; however, if it does not efficiently integrate into your systems, then it is a bad job in the context of your organization.
 Therefore, it is vital to have an IT governance framework set in place for IT outsourcing.
 Here are things to know when outsourcing IT projects.

 1. Set an objective for your IT Strategy